 Every student is expected to have P.E. clothes (uniform) at school Monday through Friday and dress out every day unless medically excused.
 All students are responsible for having their P.E. shorts and shirt.
-The first set of PE shorts and shirt will be given to each student at no cost.
-Additional PE clothes may be purchased through the school.
+These may be purchased through the school.
 Students may bring their own uniform from home, as long as it meets the requirements of the P.E. staff.
 Loaner clothes are available for those students who do not have their PE uniform that day but repeated or habitual failure to have P.E. clothes will result in parent contact and discipline consequences.